TheNightMayor/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Weapon Fusions/Weapon Fusions.md

 # Weapon Fusions

 A weapon fusion is a small, prepackaged add-on that can be attached to any weapon to infuse it with magic.
 Adventurers use weapon fusions to customize their weapons for a specific enemy or to increase a weapon’s overall effectiveness.
 Weapon fusions are magic unless stated otherwise.
-While this causes the weapons they are installed in to be considered [[Hybrid Items]], in truth the weapon and the fusion still operate separately.
+While this causes the weapons they are installed in to be considered [[Atlas Hybrid Items]], in truth the weapon and the fusion still operate separately.
 An ability that affects a magic item could affect the fusion installed in a weapon, but that would not prevent the weapon’s core function from operating normally unless the weapon was also independently a magic device.
 The _[[Hybridized]]_ fusion (see page 194) is an exception to this rule, as noted in its description.
 Weapons with fusions are considered magic for the purpose of overcoming [[Starship Damage|damage]] reduction.

 ## Installing and Transferring Fusions